A team-building exercise to understand your team’s pulse

 2) Once everyone’s finished, ask them to mark with an x the peaks and valleys.
 They should add a post-it per each high and low, identifying the event that happened (i.e., my first day at the team, we won a client, we lost a team member, we started an exciting new project, etc.).
 The goal of this part is to uncover what drove the highs and lows

-3) Now, participants should capture how they felt and thought at each critical moment and why.
+3) Now, participants should capture what they felt and thought at each critical moment and why.
 The purpose here is to understand how people reacted to each key event.

 Shareout and analysis of this team-building exercise